 - Cruel and Unusual Death: The tyrant in Uneasy Lies the Head is a shining example of this.
 He is publicly humiliated and has a gunshot wound in his jaw, possibly from an attempted suicide.
 When he tries to give his final words, his mouth becomes unhinged as birds peck at his flesh, which is described to be so horrific that it makes even soldiers cringe.
 He is then executed by guillotine, which raises an uproar from the crowd of onlookers.
 This is describing the real life death of Maximilien de Robespierre.

-- Deep South: Blood on the Cornfields takes place in this, following the plight of Nat Turner.
+- Avoided in A Howling Dust, but not without being shot in the leg with a stray bullet, possibly witnessing a horrific murder and crossing the Despair Event Horizon.* Deep South: Blood on the Cornfields takes place in this, following the plight of Nat Turner.

 - Despair Event Horizon: Common.
 Rain Follows the Plow, Ronin, Hole in the Sea, Junta, "A Howling Dust", Unearthly Dreamings, The Pythia have protagonists who go through one.
 Tends to cross with Driven to Suicide as well.